 Most Medicare Advantage plans in Colorado include prescription drug coverage for 2022, known as Medicare Part D. Look for plans marked MAPD, which means they’re Medicare Advantage Prescription Drug plans.

-Many articles imply that Medicare Advantage is replacing traditional Medicare, but this can be a bit confusing and misleading.
-It’s a more popular version of Medicare because of all that it offers.
-You’re not losing Medicare coverage, but rather using one specific insurance company for all your health care coverage, benefits, claims and administrative needs.
+Many articles imply that Medicare Advantage is replacing traditional Medicare, which can be confusing and misleading.
+It’s a more popular version of Medicare because of its benefits.
+You’re not losing Medicare coverage but instead using one specific insurance company for all your health care coverage, benefits, claims, and administrative needs.
 With Original Medicare, the federal government administers your benefits.

 You’ll still pay your Medicare Part B premium when you switch to Medicare Advantage.
-However, using one network of doctors, specialists and customer support can often simplify the process for you.
+However, using one network of doctors, specialists, and customer support can simplify your process.

 - Humana: Humana enrolled about 13 percent of MA members in the state.

-- Kaiser: Just about one in three Medicare Advantage plan members chose Kaiser in Colorado.
+- Kaiser: About one in three Medicare Advantage plan members chose Kaiser in Colorado.

 Private insurers offer several Medicare Advantage plans in Colorado for 2022.
-Make sure you understand the differences between them so you can pick what’s best for your needs.
-A licensed insurance broker, like us at Policy Guide, can help you select the best Medicare Advantage plan for you.
+Make sure you understand their differences to pick what’s best for your needs.
+Like us at Policy Guide, a licensed insurance broker can help you select the best Medicare Advantage plan.

 Best Network Freedom: Medicare Advantage PPO

-Medicare Advantage PPO (preferred provider organization) plans offer lower payments when you use doctors, specialists and hospitals that are in-network.
-You don’t have to select a primary care physician or have referrals to see specialists.
+Medicare Advantage PPO (preferred provider organization) plans offer lower payments when you use doctors, specialists, and hospitals that are in-network.
+In addition, you don’t have to select a primary care physician or have referrals to see specialists.